HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 Please see the [ChangeLog](https://github.com/trunkclub/brunch-with-panache/blob/master/CHANGELOG.md) for more details.

 ## A closer look at generators
 BWP is designed to minimize redundant tasks.
 Generators help immensely in that regard, saving time.
 Which is why we're proud BWP comes with a collection of built-in generators.
-To see what's available simply run `jake generators` (aliased with `jake gen` and `jake g`) at the terminal from within the project directory for a listing of what's possible.
+To see what's available simply run `jake generate` (aliased with `jake gen` and `jake g`) at the terminal from within the project directory for a listing of what's possible.

 As of this version, BWP supports the following generators: